masa-finance/docs/docs/masa-protocol/protocol-twitter-scraper-cookies-config.md

 ### Troubleshooting

 If you encounter issues:
+- Verify the format of your `twitter_cookies.json` file.
-- Ensure your X/Twitter credentials in the `.env` file are correct.
+- Ensure your X/Twitter credentials are valid and not expired.
 - Check the node logs for any error messages related to X/Twitter scraping.
 - If running in the cloud, confirm your residential proxy is correctly configured and functioning.
-- If you're experiencing frequent login requests or timeouts, try temporarily disabling 2FA, restarting your node to save cookies, and then re-enabling 2FA.

 For more detailed setup options and advanced configurations, refer to:
 - [Environment Configuration Guide](./environment-configuration.md)